mint-lang/guide/getting-started/styling-with-css.md

 A style is scoped to the component it's defined in.
 {% endhint %}

-This is how it looks like when we style the component what we just created:
+This is how it looks when we style the component what we just created:

 ```text
 component Main {